IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 ## Version 3.3.12

 ### New features added in 3.3.12

 - Support for Module release notes.
 See the `release-notes` tag in the [Module Manifest](xref:module-building.module-manifest) for more information on adding release notes to Modules.
 - Extended JavaScript AssociationApi to have `isSourceEnd(): boolean` and `isTargetEnd(): boolean` methods.
-- FileWatcher will focus now more on *.xml and *.pkg.config file changes instead of everything.
+- FileWatcher will focus now more on `*.xml` and `*.pkg.config` file changes instead of everything.
 Should reduce the amount of unnecessary file change popups.

 ### Issues fixed in 3.3.12

 - Fixed: When `Metadata File Naming Convention` is set to `Use element name followed by unique identifier` and an element name was only different by casing, its file would be deleted during save.
 - Fixed: JavaScript ElementApi not returning the correct association ends when calling `getAssociations(...)`
 - Fixed: Pixel misalignment on recent-applications in the recent solution list on the home page.
 - Fixed: validations across sibling elements not showing and hiding errors as model changes.
 - Fixed: Application Creation not using selected repository as preferred repository to install modules.
 - Fixed: Dialog for unsaved changes pops up even when no changes made (in the case when associations span across more than one package).
+- Fixed: The Software Factory would show a `More than one template registration is trying to output to the same path` exception for templates which were returning `false` for `CanRunTemplate()`.

 ## Version 3.3.11

 ### Issues fixed in 3.3.11

 - Fixed: Software Factory does not restart on model save if completed (introduced in last build).
 Causes save button to become disabled and possible errors.

 ## Version 3.3.10

 > [!NOTE]
 > This build affects the way underlying Intent Architect model metadata is persisted.
 It is therefore highly recommended that users on a project all upgrade to this version together.

 ### New features added in 3.3.10

 - Added `isTypeFound(): boolean` to TypeReference API in scripts.
 - Added `isNullable` and `isCollection` to `IGenericTypeParameter` used to set the generic options for TypeReference in scripts.
 - Application Templates now able to pre-configure module settings.